-PPN behaves exactly like Newton's Method if no projections are required, and degenerates to PN only in very rare cases.
-In typical dynamic simulations, PPN prevents more than 90\% of element projections and reduces Newton iterations by up to 50\% compared to PN.
+PPN behaves exactly like Newton's Method if no projections are required, and degenerates to full PN only in very rare cases.
+By projecting only when and where necessary, PPN provides faster convergence than existing methods \ch{in dynamic simulations}, while maintaining the established and reliable robustness of PN.
+In typical simulations, PPN omits more than 90\% of element projections, cutting its cost by one order of magnitude, and reducing Newton iterations by up to 50\% compared to PN.
 In our implementation, PPN achieves speedups of up to $\times 2.5$ over PN and up to $\times 1.5$ over the best alternative.

+\ch{ Crucially, PPN is formulated for dynamics, explicitly exploiting the regularization inherent in time integration, most notably the mass matrix.
+This allows it to avoid full-spectrum strategies by recognizing that sources of indefiniteness are highly localized in time and space, effectively rendering spectral verification unnecessary for the vast majority of elements.
+To the best of our knowledge, PPN is the first method to successfully circumvent this global processing requirement. }

 In summary, our contributions are: \begin{itemize} \item Progressively Projected Newton, a novel Newton-type solver that selectively projects element Hessians, drastically cutting eigendecomposition costs and avoiding unnecessary distortions to the global Hessian. \item A residual-driven heuristic that ranks elements by their likelihood of contributing negative curvature which reuses information already calculated in the original Newton's Method. \item A comprehensive evaluation on contact-free and contact-rich deformable bodies, shells, and rigid body systems. \end{itemize}